-Encourage your child's participation in performances and talk to us about backstage involvement for you or your child
+Encourage your young persons participation in performances and talk to us about backstage involvement if you would like to assist

 CORRUGATED IRON provides

-A safe, welcoming space to explore the arts
+A safe, welcoming space to explore the performing arts

-Experienced creative professionals commits to teaching your child
+Experienced creative professionals committed to teaching your child

-An environment that builds creative thinking and skills
+An environment that builds creative thinking, collaboration and community